 - Where is the trial balance period in the accounting cycle?
 What happens when the trial balance does not balance?

 - Trial balance results become the new Income statement and Balance sheet.

 - Finding, adjusting, and fixing trial balance errors.
-Trial balance finds some but not all errors.
+Trial balance finds some but not all mistakes.

 The trial balance highlights a well-known advantage of the double entry system—built-in error checking.